 The Flower House

-is a non-retail Mother/ Daughter Wedding and Event florists located in the heart of Livermore Valley Wine Country, that serves couples across Northern California.
-With each new wedding they create for, this team of professionals combines a contemporary approach with their extensive industry experience.
+The Flower House is a non-retail mother/daughter Wedding and Event florist located in the heart of Livermore Valley Wine Country, that serves couples across Northern California.
+With each new wedding they create, this team of professionals combines a contemporary approach with their extensive industry experience.
 Balancing a hands-on style of design advising, they strive to maintain a focus on translating each couple’s style into the final results.

 Flower Shop Network